doctrine/orm/docs/en/reference/second-level-cache.rst

 DQL UPDATE / DELETE statements are ported directly into a database and bypass the second-level cache.
 Entities that are already cached will NOT be invalidated.
-However the cached data could be evicted using the cache API or an special query hint.
+However the cached data could be evicted using the cache API or a special query hint.

 Execute the ``UPDATE`` and invalidate ``all cache entries`` using ``Query::HINT_CACHE_EVICT``